pdewacht/brlaser/README.md

 ------------

 Some operating systems already ship this driver.
-This is the case for at least Debian, Ubuntu, Raspbian, openSUSE and Arch Linux.
+This is the case for at least Debian, Ubuntu, Raspbian, openSUSE, NixOS and Arch Linux.
 Look for a package named `printer-driver-brlaser`.

 You'll also need Ghostscript, in case that's not installed automatically.